Being happy; feeling delighted.

-The full version of the saying is in use at around the same time, as seen in the Bangor Daily Whig And Courier from 1841:
+The full version of the phrase is in use at around the same time, as seen in the Bangor Daily Whig And Courier from 1841:

-Note: The definitions for sayings can be found with ease, but finding the origins of phrases proves far more challenging.
-Looking back through history, it's tough to find the place or person in which a phrase has its roots.
+Note: The meanings for common idioms can be found with ease, but finding the origins of phrases proves far more challenging.
+Looking back through history, it’s tough to find the place or person in which a phrase has its roots.
 We are limited to what can be found in writings, such as books, poems, newspapers, and plays.
 Often times, phrases will be quoted from century old newspapers or books.

 The popular idioms that are quoted, however, are likely already commonly known from their respective times, and thus, are probably older.
 For instance, an idiom may show up in a newspaper from 1850s, but that does not mean the idiom originated from that newspaper.
 What that does tell you though, is that the phrase was being used over 150 years ago.